How to get crystal clear aquarium water

 Choose a filter model supplied with two sponges for better mechanical filtration, and ease of replacement without the loss of bacteria.

 Chemical filtration works by absorbing or adsorbing things from the water.
-Carbon is by far the best known chemical filter media and is widely used to get crystal clear aquarium water.
+Activated Carbon is by far the best known chemical filter media and is widely used to get crystal clear aquarium water.

 Crushed charcoal, aquarium carbon sucks up dyes and odours and locks it away inside, before being removed and replaced by the owner.
 It either comes as loose granules, in net bags or specially impregnated filter sponges, specific to certain filter makes and models.
 If it’s loose, you’ll need to contain it within a filter bag, and all carbon should be changed at least monthly as it will become saturated and lose its effectiveness.